-Please list and provide appropriate documentation as defined by the academic unit of your librarianship activities for this reporting period.
+Please list and provide documentation of your librarianship activities for this reporting period.
 Select from the following as appropriate; please identify items by their list numbers.
 Use additional space as needed.
 The activities described here will help provide documentation for the librarianship matrix and calculations.